Caledonia (1839 brig): Aftermath

 The bottle and letter are on display at the Portledge Hotel at Fairy Cross, in Devon, England.
-The Jenny was a three-masted schooner wrecked on Lundy (at a place thereafter called Jenny's Cove) on 20 February 1797.
-The ivory was recovered some years later but bags supposed to contain gold were never found.
+The Jenny was a three-masted schooner wrecked on Lundy (at a place there after called Jenny's Cove) on 20 February 1797.
+The ivory was recovered some years later, but bags that weresupposed to contain gold were never found.

 In literature

 An 1842 poem by Robert Stephen Hawker, "The Figure-Head of the Caledonia at her Captain's Grave" commemorates the shipwreck.